IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

 ~~~~~~

 ## Steps
-2. Configure the SPL compiler to find the messaging toolkit directory.
-Use one of the following methods.
+2. **Configure the SPL compiler to find the messaging toolkit directory.
+Use one of the following methods.**
-   * *Set the STREAMS_SPLPATH environment variable to the root directory of a toolkit or multiple toolkits (with : as a separator)*
+   * *Set the STREAMS_SPLPATH environment variable to the root directory of the toolkit (with : as a separator)*

-     `echo "export STREAMS_SPLPATH=$STREAMS_INSTALL/toolkits/com.ibm.streamsx.messaging" >> /home/streamsadmin/.bashrc`

-     [Sam:  This is not a good way to set this.
-This will overwrite STREAMS_SPLPATH that the user may have set up.
-Perhaps we can do something like this:

-     export STREAMS_SPLPATH=<messaging toolkit location>/com.ibm.streamsx.messaging:$STREAMS_SPLPATH

-     I also changed it such that we are not tied to a STREAMS_INSTALL, as user may have downloaded the toolkit from github.
-We should mention that a version of the toolkit can be found in the STREAMS_INSTALL directory]
+        `export STREAMS_SPLPATH=\<messaging-toolkit-location\>/com.ibm.streamsx.messaging:$STREAMS_SPLPATH`

    * *Specify the -t or --spl-path command parameter when you run the sc command.*

      `sc -t $STREAMS_INSTALL/toolkits/com.ibm.streamsx.messaging -M MyMain`

-   * *If  Streams Studio is used to compile and run SPL application, add messaging toolkit to toolkit locations in Streams Explorer.*
+   * *If  Streams Studio is used to compile and run SPL application, add messaging toolkit to toolkit locations in Streams Explorer by following [these directions](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.1.1/com.ibm.streams.studio.doc/doc/tusing-working-with-toolkits-adding-toolkit-locations.html?lang=en).*

-   [Sam:  Please add link to Streams studio documentation on how to do this]
+2. **Create an SPL application and add a toolkit dependency on the Messaging toolkit in your application.** You can do this by [editing the application dependency](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.1.1/com.ibm.streams.studio.doc/doc/tcreating-spl-toolkit-app-elements-edit-toolkit-information-dependencies.html) in Streams Studio, or by creating/editing the info.xml for the application and adding the dependency directly (you can also just start with the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaSample">KafkaSample</a> to skip this and the following step).

+    Sample info.xml from the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaSample">KafkaSample</a>:

+   <pre><code>&lt;?xml version=&quot;1.0&quot; encoding=&quot;UTF-8&quot;?&gt;
+&lt;info:toolkitInfoModel xmlns:common=&quot;http://www.ibm.com/xmlns/prod/streams/spl/common&quot; xmlns:info=&quot;http://www.ibm.com/xmlns/prod/streams/spl/toolkitInfo&quot;&gt;
+  &lt;info:identity&gt;
+    &lt;info:name&gt;KafkaSample&lt;/info:name&gt;
+    &lt;info:description&gt;Sample application showing a Streams Kafka Producer and Consumer&lt;/info:description&gt;
+    &lt;info:version&gt;1.0.0&lt;/info:version&gt;
+    &lt;info:requiredProductVersion&gt;4.0.0.0&lt;/info:requiredProductVersion&gt;
+  &lt;/info:identity&gt;
+  <b style="color:blue">&lt;info:dependencies&gt;
+        &lt;info:toolkit&gt;
+          &lt;common:name&gt;com.ibm.streamsx.messaging&lt;/common:name&gt;
+          &lt;common:version&gt;[3.0.0,6.0.0)&lt;/common:version&gt;
+        &lt;/info:toolkit&gt;
+  &lt;/info:dependencies&gt;</b>
+&lt;/info:toolkitInfoModel&gt;
+</code></pre>

-2. Create an SPL application and add the Kafka operator use directives to it.
-If Streams Studio is used, this directive is automatically added when dragging and dropping a Kafka operator to SPL application in the graphical editor.  (you can also just start with the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaSample">KafkaSample</a> to skip this and the following step).
+3. **Add the Kafka operator use directives to your application.** If Streams Studio is used, this directive is automatically added when dragging and dropping a Kafka operator onto SPL application in the graphical editor (if you start with a sample from the messaging toolkit, this step is already done for you).

 	`use com.ibm.streamsx.messaging.kafka::*;`